-In earlier work [27], we explored using a single "irritation button" feedback mechanism to control VM priority.
-This approach proved to be too course-grained.
-The two-dimensional control possible with the (period, slice) mechanism is much finer-grained.
+(period, slice) mechanism is much finer-grained.
 An important design criterium for VSched is that a VM's constraints can be changed very quickly (in milliseconds) so that an interactive user can improve his VM's performance immediately or have the system migrate it to another physical machine if his desired (period, slice) is impossible on the original machine.
+We discuss this further in Section 7.